isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-february.md

 ### <a name="affected-audience"></a>Betrokken doelgroep

-Alle partners die het CSP-programma (Cloud Solution Provider) gebruiken
+Alle partners die het programma Cloud Solution Provider (CSP)

 ### <a name="summary"></a>Samenvatting